 Planning a backup solution with Ceph?

-If you’re working with backups in Ceph, whether or not your organisation uses SoftIron HyperDrive, our HyperSafe Ceph support program is available to offer advice and guidance on creating and maintaining a reliable Ceph backup solution that works for your organisation.
+If you’re working with backups in Ceph and have a HyperDrive solution, SoftIron’s support is available to offer advice and guidance on creating and maintaining a reliable Ceph backup solution that works for your organisation.

 And if you’re currently considering your options for a new backup solution, stay tuned for the next article in this series, which will examine why open source SDS is ideal for data backup and recovery.